Jeltoqsan: Protests

 The primary reason for the peaceful student demonstrations that started in the early morning of 17 December was the dismissal of the long-serving First Secretary of the Communist Party of Kazakhstan, Dinmukhamed Kunaev (1964–1986) on 16 December and the appointment of Gennady Kolbin (1986–1989) as the First Secretary.
 Kolbin was unpopular as he had not previously lived or worked in Kazakhstan.

 According to Gorbachev's memoirs, after the 27th Congress of the Communist Party of the Soviet Union, he met with Kunaev and discussed Kunaev's resignation.
 Kunaev expressed his desire to retire and proposed the appointment of someone without previous links to the Kazakh Communist Party in his place to stop advancement of Nursultan Nazarbayev (later and also the first President of Kazakhstan) in the party ranks.
 Kunaev, in his own book, said that Gorbachev never asked him about his replacement and only said "a good comrade will be sent".

+In Nursultan Nazarbayev’s memoirs, he recounts a pivotal moment when he left Kolbin’s office and headed to the square.
+This moment, he recalls, changed the course of his life.
+In the square, tensions escalated as neither side was prepared for dialogue.
+One side accused the protesters, while the other resorted to stones and chunks of ice.
+Although the protesters initiated the use of force, the police and special forces provoked them into aggressive actions to justify harsh repressive measures.
+By the evening of December 17, the situation had intensified.
+A flare gun was fired through the window of one of the Central Committee offices, causing a fire, which provided the authorities with grounds to launch a severe crackdown on the protests.
+Nazarbayev asserts that the provocations were orchestrated by security services, who supplied the protesters with weapons to incite violence.

 Demonstrations started in the morning of 17 December 1986 as 200–300 students gathered in front of the Central Committee building on Brezhnev Square to protest the decision of the CPSU to appoint Kolbin rather than an ethnic Kazakh.
 The number of protesters increased to 1,000–5,000 as students from universities and institutes joined the crowd on Brezhnev Square.